matthewdillon1/Automated-Email-Forwarding-Script/README.md

 3. Trigger (Triggers > Add Trigger > ...)
 4. Authorization (allows the script to interact with your Gmail account via the Gmail API; only required the first time the script is run)

-To leverage this script for personal use, navigate to https://script.google.com/home, create a new project, and copy/paste the attached GAS script.
+To leverage this script for personal use, navigate to [Google Apps Script](https://script.google.com/home), create a new project, and copy/paste the attached GAS script.
 Script customization is discussed below.

 ## Customization